-After the student presents the patient presentation in a brief/concise manner:
+After student presents patient presentation in brief/concise manner:

 Get Commitment: "What do you think is going on?"
-This encourages "ownership" of the case and allows preceptor to assess student's level of understanding.
+This encourages "ownership" of case and allows preceptor to assess student's level of understanding.
 "What is your working diagnosis?"
 "What are your next steps?"
 Probe for Supporting Evidence: "What leads you to this conclusion/diagnosis?"
-Ask the student to think of any other possibilities.
-This encourages critical thinking and allows preceptors to assess the student's knowledge base and clinical reasoning to tailor teaching.
+Ask student to think of any other possibilities.
+This encourages critical thinking and allows preceptor to assess student's knowledge base, clinical reasoning, and tailor teaching.

 Teach General Rules: Short/generalizable teaching points.
-"Patients with asthma waking up three times per month with exacerbations should be on a controller."
-The Preceptor can identify missing information and gaps in knowledge.
+"Patients with asthma waking up three times per month with exacerbations should be on a controller" The preceptor can identify missing information and gaps in knowledge.

 Reinforce What is Right: "Your thorough history helped identify the underlying issue."
-Be specific with comments on what was done well and describe how it affected the visit.
+Be specific with comments regarding what was done well and describe how it affected the visit.

 Correct Mistakes: "What did you think about the visit?"
-Allow students to critique the visit first.
+Allow student to critique visit first.
 The preceptor can then identify any omissions or misunderstandings.
-"I agree with.....next time I would..."
+"I agree with....next time I would..."
 Allows preceptor to identify knowledge gap and suggest "homework" as needed.